William “Bill” Gordon Jones, Sr.

 Those left to cherish his memory are his children, Tammy Hawkins (Larry), Euggie Jones and fiance’, Michelle Sisk; grandchildren, Hogan Jones (Taylor); Cooper “Coopie” Jones (Kaitlyn), Airman Eli Jones, Jenny Quisenberry (Patrick), Toby Hawkins (Victoria); great-grandson, Reece Jones and five other great-grandchildren; special daughter-in-law, Jenny; brother, Paul Jones (Robin);sister-in-law, Wilma Jones; nephew, Derek Jones; niece, Beckie Jones-King (Don); several great-nieces and nephews; dear friends, Bobby Hale and Gerald Bernard.

-The Funeral Service will begin at 1:00 pm with Pastor Jeff Strong officiating.
+The Funeral Service will begin at 1:00 pm with Pastor Paul Overbay officiating.

 Burial will follow at East Tennessee Cemetery, Blountville, TN.
 Family members and friends will serve as pallbearers.